Luthey-Schulten-Lab/SummerSchool_2026/DNA/README.md

 To cancel: `scancel JOBID`.

+If the log shows `mount source /cwd doesn't exist`, you likely submitted from an Open OnDemand Desktop session that left behind Apptainer bind settings.
+Update the launch script (`git pull` in `~/SummerSchool_2026`), cancel the failed job, and resubmit with `bash submit_simulation.sh`.

 ---

 The following sections (6–11) are optional background reading on the model and simulation methods.
 To visualize and analyze the trajectories, you can skip to sections 12–13.